cgross/generator-cg-angular/README.md

 Release History
 -------------
+* 6/10/2014 - v3.1.1 - Fix for backslashes being used in injected routes/tags on subgenerators.
 * 5/1/2014 - v3.1.0 - New subgenerators for modules and modals.
 Replaced grunt-contrib-jasmine with grunt-karma.
 Karma allows us to test against actual browsers other than PhantomJS.
 * 3/10/2014 - v3.0.2 - Fix for directive files not being named correctly.
 Fix for htmlmin from affecting some Bootstrap styles.
 * 3/03/2014 - v3.0.0 - All subgenerators now ask the user for a directory enabling any user-defined project structure.
 Gruntfile has been altered to allow scripts, partials, and LESS files to be located anywhere in the project directory structure.
 An option to use `angular-ui-router` is now available when initializing a new project. `js/setup.js` and `css/app.less` moved to `app.js` and `app.less`.  `grunt server` is now `grunt serve`.
 Inside `index.html` all user script tags are grouped together instead of split out into groups for services/filters/etc.  New ability to customize the subgenerators.